- US Online Poker

 Last week, Virginia became the seventh state to bring its lottery into the modern era.

 Thanks to the signature of Gov. Ralph Northam, the Virginia Lottery will soon be able to sell single tickets online.
-Sports betting and land-based casinos are coming too, assuming the governor also puts his pen to those bills.
+Legal Virginia sports betting and land-based casinos are coming too, assuming the governor also puts his pen to those bills.

 The lottery bill in question, S 922, passed the House and Senate on Feb.
 20. It then sat on Northam’s desk for nearly three weeks before he signed it on Wednesday, along with 31 other pieces of legislation as the session drew toward its close.